 as a method.
 Instead, you can access .radius

-as you would access a regular attribute, which is the primary use of properties.
-They allow you to treat methods as attributes, and they take care of calling the underlying set of methods automatically.
+as you would access a regular attribute, which is the primary purpose of properties.
+They allow you to treat methods as attributes.

 Here’s a recap of some important points to remember when you’re creating properties with the decorator approach: